ptitSeb/transball/README.md

 ![transball build status](https://api.travis-ci.org/ptitSeb/transball.png "transball build status")

-Port of TransballGL to the OpenPandora (using glshim) - Status: WIP
+Port of TransballGL to the OpenPandora (using [gl4es](https://github.com/ptitSeb/gl4es)) - Status: WIP

 To compile on the Pandora, using the Codeblocks Command Line PND, just type